-The ruling of this Court will directly impact whether Mr. Champagne is sworn in as a member of in common.
-Therefore, the Court FINDS that intervention by Mr. Champagne will not unduly delay or prejudice the adjudication of the rights of the original parties and therefore, Mr.
+The ruling of this Court will directly impact whether Mr. Champagne is sworn in as a member of Tribal Council.
+His defense and the defense of the Election Board have questions of law and fact in common.
+Therefore, the Court FINDS that intervention by Mr. Champagne will not unduly delay or prejudice the adjudication of the rights of the original parties and therefore, Mr. Champagne is allowed to intervene.